Love Aaj Kal (2009 film): Plot

 Jai Vardhan Singh and Meera Pandit are a modern couple living in London.
 Although happy together, they don't believe in holding each other back.
 When career opportunities arise, they amicably break up but remain friends.
 Meera moves to India, while Jai stays in London, hoping to land his dream job at Golden Gate Inc. in San Francisco.
 Jai starts dating a Swiss woman named Jo, and Meera gradually develops feelings for her boss, Vikram Joshi.
 Both believe they’ve moved on.

-Running simultaneously but set in the past is the tale of Veer Singh Panesar, a great believer of love.
-Veer shares his own love story with Jai in an effort to convince him not to let go of Meera.
+After his breakup, Jai meets Veer Singh Panesar, a great believer in love.
+Veer shares his own love story (which, while set in the past, runs simultaneously) with Jai in an effort to convince him not to let go of Meera.
 He narrates how he fell in love with Harleen Kaur at first sight and pledged to marry her, despite never having spoken to her.
 Jai mocks Veer’s old-fashioned ideals, but eventually agrees to visit Meera in India at Veer’s insistence.

 Meera is stunned, and the two lie to both Jo and Vikram to spend time with each other.
 They realize how much they still like each other's company.
 Jai and Jo break up as Jai is unable to reciprocate the deeper feelings that Jo longs for.
 On the day Jai is to leave, Vikram proposes to Meera.
 She meets Jai secretly, who tells her she should make a decision.
 Angry, Meera tells him to leave her life or else she will never be able to really move on.
 Parallel to this in the flashback, Harleen has told Veer she was engaged without being told, and he must leave her.

 Jai is called to his dream job in San Francisco the same day that Meera realizes her marriage is a mistake.
-She tells Vikram the truth and calls Jai, but he tells her about Golden Gate.
+She tells Vikram the truth and calls Jai, but he tells her about the Golden Gate.
 Realizing he is going to San Francisco, she tells him nothing.
 Meanwhile, in the past, Veer declares his intentions of marrying Harleen but is badly beaten by her family.

 Jai begins to lose interest in his "dream job," finding that he is not as happy as he thought he would be.
 He is beaten by some thugs when, while being mugged, he refuses to give them a picture of Meera.
 He then realizes he still loves her and goes back to India.
 He finds Vikram, who informs him that Meera left him.
 In the past, Veer travels to Harleen's house on the day of her wedding and convinces her mother that Harleen can only be happy with him.
 Harleen's mother lets Veer elope with her daughter, and the two marry happily.
 In the present, Jai and Meera have a heart-touching reunion.